sahajoydeep2002/Machine-Learning-for-Data-Analysis/WEEK 2/RandomForestAssignment.md

-#Identify risky bank loans using random forest #
+# Identify risky bank loans using random forest

-In this assignment, we use a finanial dataset which contains information on loans obtained from a credit agency in Germany to perform the random forest in order to identify risky bank loans.
+In this assignment, I useD a finanial dataset which contains information on loans obtained from a credit agency in Germany to perform the random forest in order to identify risky bank loans.
 There are total 1000 observations and 17 features in this dataset.
 The **target** is "default" which is a binary variable: 'yes' and 'no', meaning whether the loan went into default.

 The **explanatory variables** consist of the following 16 components:
 - checking_balance (categorical)  : "< 0 DM",     "> 200 DM",   "1 - 200 DM", "unknown"